-- f.
+- e.
+Active and public transport are genuine mode choices. - f.
 There is a significant mode-shift to active and public transport. - g.
 There are zero deaths and serious injuries from active and public transport. - h.
 The city has a strong cycling culture. - i.
 Walking and cycling journeys are safe and positive experiences. - j.
 An active transport network provides for commuting and recreational users. - k.
 People choose transport modes that reduce carbon emissions. - I. Space is prioritised within the transport network for active and public transport. - m.
 Traffic speeds are reduced through street design and speed limit bylaws to encourage the use of active and public transport and keep users safe. - n.
 There is increased investment in active and public transport.